This country-specific Q&A gives a pragmatic overview of the law and practice of insurance & reinsurance law in the Mexico.

 Insurance and reinsurance operations in Mexico are regulated by both the Ministry of the Treasury and Public Credit (“SHCP”) and the CNSF.

-The CNSF is also responsible for supervising the operation of insurance and reinsurance companies and has authority to supervise, inspect and issue regulations applicable to the operations of Mexican insurance and reinsurance companies.
-All the applicable regulations issued by the CNSF are compiled in a single circular (“Circular”).
+The CNSF is also responsible for supervising the operation of insurance and reinsurance companies and has authority to inspect, sanction and issue regulations applicable to the operations of Mexican insurance and reinsurance companies.
+All applicable regulations issued by the CNSF are compiled in the Circular.

-The CNSF is rigorous in the supervision and enforcement of regulations applicable to the operation of Mexican insurance companies.
-There are no significant precedents of enforcement actions against entities or individuals conducting non-admitted insurance operations on a cross-border basis or in certain activities that are deemed insurance operations such as prepaid health services.
+The CNSF tends to be rigorous in the supervision and enforcement of regulations applicable to the operation of Mexican insurance companies and other market participants.
+However, such rigor is not evenly applied to all the aspects of insurance operations in Mexico, in some instances due to the difficulties to support breaches to the applicable laws and regulation as it is the case with the lack of significant precedents in the enforcement of legal and criminal actions against entities or individuals conducting non-admitted insurance operations on a cross-border basis or in certain activities that are deemed insurance operations such as prepaid health services.

 How is the solvency of insurers (and reinsurers where relevant) supervised?

-The new LISF sets forth a new solvency regime different from the scheme established in the former LGISMS.
-The new regime incorporates a similar mechanism to that under Pillar I of Solvency II (quantitative requirements), which in general terms may be considered as a ‘tailored suit’, allowing each insurance company to design an internal actuarial model to calculate its solvency capital required and implement internal controls to detect any change or variation to such requirement.
-Notwithstanding the self-regulation right granted by the LISF, the implementation of the internal actuarial model is subject to the prior approval of the CNSF.
+The LISF, which entered into effect in 2015, sets forth a new solvency regime different from the scheme established in the former insurance law and regulation.
+The new regime incorporates a similar mechanism to that under Pillar I of Solvency II (quantitative requirements), which in general terms may be considered as a ‘tailored suit’, allowing each insurance company to design an internal actuarial model to calculate its solvency capital requirement based on its own risk experience and exposure and implement internal controls to detect any change or variation to such requirement.
+Notwithstanding the self-regulation right granted by the LISF, the implementation of the internal actuarial model is subject to the prior approval of the CNSF and in practice, the CNSF has not been approving internal actuarial models.

 The LISF also establishes the obligation of insurance companies to develop an internal policy for monitoring its solvency, operations and investments, in accordance with its risk profile.
 This new system allows each insurance company to select and accept those risks, according to their particular situation.

 Moreover, the LISF sets forth the obligation of the insurance companies to carry out stress tests on a regular basis to evaluate their capital adequacy.
-The results of such tests shall be reviewed by the board of directors of each insurance company.
+The results of such tests shall be reviewed by the board of directors of each insurance company and submitted to the CNSF.

 The board of directors together with the company’s top tier officers are responsible for approving and implementing the guidelines required for the calculation and adequacy of the capital solvency requirement and implements the necessary measures to maintain such capital adequacy, including the provision of funds in case there is a capital deficiency.